Covid-19 Preventative Policy | Free 3 Day Expedited Shipping orders over $50

 Terpenes are remarkable compounds that plants use to attract pollinators, repel pests, repair cell damage, and manage other crucial functions.
 They are powerful plant healers.
-In addition to performing specific functions, each terpene has a distinct aroma and taste.
+In addition to performing specific actions, each terpene has a distinct aroma and taste.

-Like cannabinoids, terpenes activate receptors in the human endocannabinoid system (ECS), a network of neurotransmitters that stretch from head to toe.
-The ECS system is important because it balances the immune system, regulates brain signaling, maintains temperature, heart rate, and breathing rate, and plays a role in digestion, mood, and memory.
+Like cannabinoids, terpenes activate receptors in the human endocannabinoid system (ECS), a network of neurotransmitters that stretches from head to toe.
+The ECS system is important because it balances the immune system, regulates brain signaling, maintains body temperature, heart rate, and breathing rate, and plays a role in digestion, mood, and memory.

 These impressive molecules, called terpenes, are already used in medication, perfumes, cosmetics, beauty products, food flavorings, and cleaning solutions.
 They are particularly abundant in cannabis and hemp plants.
 Research into many terpenes is just beginning.